OpeOginni/aws-bootcamp-cruddur-2023/journal/week0.md

 <img src="screenshots/week0/week0_credentials.png" width="600">

-#### Bugs and Fixes
+#### Issues and Fixes
-For this task I ran through some bugs
+For this task I ran through some Issue
-- First bug was that the terminal wis giving me the wrong outputs after running `aws budgets create-budget`.
-I solved this bug by correctly naming my `budget-notifiactions-with-subscriber.json` file.
+- First Issue was that the terminal wis giving me the wrong outputs after running `aws budgets create-budget`.
+I solved this issue by correctly naming my `budget-notifiactions-with-subscriber.json` file.
-- After solving this bug I was still reciving the wrong out put from the terminal, after looking at the error, I found out that I hadn't properly exported my `ACCOUNT_ID` to an environment variable.
-I solved this bug by running the command `export ACCOUNT_ID = $(aws sts get-caller-identiy --query Account --output text)`
+- After solving the first Issue I was still reciving the wrong out put from the terminal, after looking at the error, I found out that I hadn't properly exported my `ACCOUNT_ID` to an environment variable.
+I solved this issue by running the command `export ACCOUNT_ID = $(aws sts get-caller-identiy --query Account --output text)`

 ### ✅ Used the CLI from Gitpod to create a Budget and a Billing Alarm